 Prolexic Security Engineering & Research Team (PLXsert) Threat Advisories

-The Blackshades RAT Threat Advisory will help you understand how it works, so you can protect your enterprise and personal systems.
+The IptabLes IptabLex Threat Advisory will help you understand how it works and how to protect your enterprise.

 Other Recent Threat Advisories: